 1023 MUSIC APPRECIATION 3 credit hours Study of our cultural heritage through an acquaintance with the elements of music and a variety of musical styles.
 The course includes listening to recorded music and live performance.
 Lecture 3 hours.
-General Education.
-Humanities-Aesthetics.
+General Education, Humanities-Aesthetics.

-1033 WORLD MUSIC IN CULTURE 3 credit hours The study of world music in various cultural contexts.
-An exploration of the relationships between world music and identity, everyday life, worship and belief, dance, memory, migration, and politics.
-Fieldwork and written reports emphasize the application of course content.
+1033 WORLD MUSIC IN CULTURE 3 credit hours The study of the musics of the world in their cultural contexts.
+An exploration of the relationships between music and identity, everyday life, worship and belief, dance, memory, migration, and/or politics.
+The musics of Asia, Polynesia, The Middle East, Sub-Saharan Africa, the Caribbean, South America, Mexico, and Native

+America are studied.
 Lecture 3 hours.
 General Education, Humanities-Aesthetics and Humanities-Diversity.

 1110-1 BAND 0-1 credit hour Performance ensemble open to all University students.
 Rehearsal 3-5 hours per week.
 Prerequisite: Permission of Director.
 May be repeated for credit or non-credit.
 1120-1 ORCHESTRA 0-1 credit hour Performance ensemble open to all University students.
 Rehearsal 3-5 hours per week.
 Prerequisite: Permission of Director.
 May be repeated for credit or non-credit.